Dov Kalmanovich: Terrorist Victims Advocacy

 He founded the Organization of Victims of Hostilities which advocates for terrorist victims and survivors.
 He initiated the establishment of the monument to terrorism victims at Mount Herzl cemetery in Jerusalem and worked to establish an official state memorial ceremony for victims on Memorial Day.
 He has appeared before the United Nations and the US Congress as a representative of terrorism survivors.
 He also participated in the Madrid conference and appeared in interviews and articles on the world's largest television networks.
 He founded the Zochrim organization for terrorism survivors and in 2009 was one of the initiators of the Zochrimpedia project, an online encyclopedia that memorializes fallen soldiers an terrorism victims.

 Old City Rehabilitation

 He later served as the chairman of the board of the Company for the Reconstruction and Development of the Jewish Quarter in the Old City of Jerusalem Ltd. There he devoted his time to the rebuilding of the Hurva synagogue which was founded in the early 18th century by followers of Judah HeHasid on the ruins of a 15th century synagogue.
-It was destroyed by the Ottomans, rebuild and later destroyed by the by the Jordanians in 1948.
+It was destroyed by the Ottomans, rebuild and later destroyed by the Jordanians in 1948.
 The reconstruction was completed in 2010.